Fellow Nomination Guidelines

 - Review - The Fellow Members Committee reviews the nominations over the summer and submits their report to the OSA Awards Committee and the OSA Board of Directors in late summer.

 - Announcement - The newly elevated OSA Fellows are announced shortly after the Fall Board of Directors meeting.
-OSA notifies successful nominees and their nominators by email and/or first class mail.
-Nominators of unsuccessful nominees are also notified by email and/or first class mail.
+OSA notifies successful nominees by email and mail, their nominators and references are notified via email.
+Nominators of unsuccessful nominees are also notified by email.

 Nominations are eligible for consideration for up to three years.
 Nominators are asked to update the nomination before the 15 June deadline.
 After review by three committees, a nomination is retired.